A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 Logistic regression analysis was performed to examine the influence of delivery days, freight value, order value, number of items, and if an order is late on the variable negative review to predict the value "negative review"(score less than or equal to 2).
-Logistic regression analysis shows that the model as a whole is significant with a LLR p-value of 0.000 which as found earlier can be due to machine precision.
+Logistic regression analysis shows that the model as a whole is significant with a LLR p-value of 0.000 which was found earlier can be due to machine precision.

 <div align="center">